jennguyen1/nhuyhoa/_posts/2016-02-04-Contingency-Tables.md

 # Three-Way Contingency Tables

-With $$k$$-way tables, we have a different sampling scheme.
-We can think if it as stratified sampling where we have a fixed sample size for each partial table.
+With $$k$$-way tables, there is a different sampling scheme.
+It can be thought of as stratified sampling where there are fixed sample size for each partial table.

-For modeling independence and association in $$3$$-way tables, we consider several types of relationships
+For modeling independence and association in $$3$$-way tables, consider several types of relationships

 * Mutual independence: all variables are independent $$A \perp B \perp C$$ or $$(A, B, C)$$
 * Joint independence: two variables are jointly independent given the third $$AB \perp C$$ or $$(AB, C)$$